-Are you an undergraduate student in the humanities who wants to make the world a better place?
+Are you an undergraduate who wants to make the world a better place?

 Humanities Labs are high-impact programs for students who wish to make meaningful connections between the classroom and the community.
 With the guidance of a faculty team, students who enroll in a lab turn the topics and skills learned in humanities courses into a project that connects with a public audience.
 Labs may focus on (but are not limited to) outreach to specific community populations, developing new approaches to familiar and urgent global challenges, or the presentation of academic research in digital formats.
 Projects are designed to benefit the students and the community while also advancing the research agendas of the faculty team.

 - apply the skills associated with studying the humanities to real social challenges.

 - contribute to the research of Miami University faculty members.